Claire Dean

 Machu Picchu

 Although Machu Picchu has been here for centuries, it is claimed that the archaeological site was ‘discovered’ a hundred years ago by an American archaeologist called Hiram Bingham in 1911.
-Bingham was a law professor at the prestigious Yale university in the U.S.A. with an interest in archaeology, who was led there by a young local boy during his search for a completely different site, called Vilcabamba.
+Bingham was a law professor at the prestigious Yale University in the U.S.A. with an interest in archaeology, who was led there by a young local boy during his search for a completely different site, called Vilcabamba.
 Bingham’s chance discovery of Machu Picchu was a complete accident.
-He was looking for the Lost City of the Incas, called Vilcabamba, a place where the Incas battled against the Spanish Conquistors.
+He was looking for the Lost City of the Incas, called Vilcabamba, a place where the Incas battled against the Spanish Conquistadors.
 It was later declared that the actual Lost City of the Incas was to the west of Machu Picchu, now called Espiritu Pampa.
-Bingham was convinced that Machu Picchu was actually the Lost City of the Incas until another explorer, Gene Savoy, finally managed to prove otherwise.
-Archaeologists have worked hard to discover what Machu Picchu was built for and when.
-It’s believed to have been built in 1532 as a remote retreat for the royal family when they wished to get out of the main city, Cusco.
-However, some archaeologists argue it was built in the early 1400s.
-The truth about Machu Picchu is still under discussion and theories vary from a fortress to a final destination of a religious pilgrimage.

 Plaque to Hiram Bingham

-Why did Machu Picchu take so long to be discovered?
-And why did the Incas go to great lengths to avoid its discovery.
-The Incas abandoned Machu Picchu one hundred years after its construction in fear that the Spanish invaders would find it.
+The Incas abandoned Machu Picchu one hundred years after its construction, fearing that the Spanish invaders would find it.
+The city was abandoned around the early 16th century.
 As they descended the mountain, they burnt the forest trails so that the paths up to Machu Picchu were completely destroyed.
 This turned out to be an excellent plan as the Spanish never did discover Machu Picchu nor did anyone else for more than 300 hundred years.

 View over Machu Picchu

-One of the most impressive feats of the Incas when they built Machu Picchu was how they got those huge stones up the mountains.
+One of the most impressive feats of the Incas, when they built Machu Picchu, was how they got those huge stones up the mountains.
 Remarkably, the Incas carried the stones by hand, working together to get the stones up the rocky mountain.
 Not only did they achieve this, but their stone masonry is out of this world as all the stones were cut by hand to perfectly fit with each other, like a jigsaw puzzle.
 This technique has given the structures a unique anti-seismic quality protecting it from numerous earthquakes.

 Stonework at Machu Picchu

 On a visit to Machu Picchu, you will be amazed at the architecture there and it is estimated that 60% of the structures are underground in a series of walls and drains that twist through the ground and remain unnoticed.
 Since its discovery, the site has been carefully researched and explored by archaeologists who continue to make exciting discoveries proving that Machu Picchu hasn’t lost its air of mystery.
 A hidden door was found there in 2014 by the French explorer Thierry Jamin, who suggests that the door leads to a burial chamber of the Inca Pachacuti Inca Yupanqui, a royal Inca ruler.
-However, the Peruvian government has insisted that in order to prevent damage to the archaeological site and no-one can open the door.
+However, the Peruvian government has insisted that in order to prevent damage to the archaeological site, and no one can open the door.

 Llama at Machu Picchu